gtfintechlab/Universal-NFT-Vector-Database/README.md

 ## Supporting / Contributing to this Project

 We always welcome pull requests to this repository for fixing and further improving our database.
-Alternatively, if you would like to sponsor this project, please reach out to ssahoo61@gatech.edu

 ## Installation Setup - Setup Script